Obarun/66/doc/66-disable.md

 This command expects to find an already enabled *service*.
 The targeted service(s) can also be stopped on the fly when disabling it with the **-S** option.
 Generally speaking this command is the strict opposite of the [enable](66-enable.html) command.

-The `66 -t` command option have no effect. `66` will detect automatically the associated *tree* of the service along its required-by dependencies.
+The `66 -t` command option has no effect. `66` will detect automatically the associated *tree* of the service along its required-by dependencies.

 In case of `module` service type, all services within the `module` are disabled.